 December 1, 2009

-I just started a new job as a maintenance technician and my job requires a lot of furniture repair, so here I am in the situation of having to repair some laminate furniture, coffee tables, to be exact; so, my question is, Is it OK if I do the sanding by utilizing some kind of sanding machine?
+Q. I just started a new job as a maintenance technician and my job requires a lot of furniture repair, so here I am in the situation of having to repair some laminate furniture, coffee tables, to be exact; so, my question is, Is it okay if I do the sanding by utilizing some kind of sanding machine?
 And if so, which kind should I use?Jose Enriquez

 maintenance tech. - Orland, California

 A. Hi, Jose.
 It would depend on the type and quality of the laminate, I'm sure.
 If it's a high-pressure laminate like Formica, it would seem difficult to damage if you used reasonable care.
 But some MDF furniture has a lamination no thicker than a sheet of paper, and you could easily sand through this.